 Many of us have spent months creating our perfect exercise routine, a healthy and balanced diet, developing healthy lifestyle habits... maybe even giving up a craving.
 And after all the hard work, there are patches of stubborn fat that refuse to go away, right?

-It's a little frustrating and makes you want to give up, but the truth is, even that stubborn fat can be shed.
+It's a little frustrating and makes you want to give up, but the truth is that even that stubborn fat can be eliminated.

-With the appropriate steps and as long as that fat is really on us.
+With the right steps and as long as we really have extra fat.

 You already know that our body needs a percentage of fat and there are good fats.
-We must not obsess and burn the one that does not correspond.
+We should not become obsessed and burn the wrong one.

 What is stubborn fat?

-It is the last resistance, the last obstacle to achieve our goals.
+It is the last resistance, the last obstacle to achieving our goals.

-Each body is different and accumulates fat more prominently in one place or another.
+Each body is different and accumulates fat more prominently in some places or others.

-And we must keep in mind that if there is fat in one area, it is very likely that there is fat in our entire body.
+And we must keep in mind that if there is fat in one area, it is very likely that there is fat throughout our body.

 But it is much more noticeable or abundant, in the case of men, in the abdomen and, in the case of women, in the hip area.

-We should not confuse persistent fat with having a high percentage of fat.
-Stubborn fat is the one that costs to remove in the final stretch of our transformation.
-The one that, after spending time in a healthy lifestyle, refuses to leave.
+We should not confuse insistent fat with having a high percentage of fat.
+Stubborn fat is what is difficult to remove in the final stretch of our transformation.
+The one that, after living a healthy lifestyle for some time, refuses to leave.

 First step: healthy diet, healthy eating and sport

-If what you're trying to combat is a high percentage of fat, you're still in an early phase of your transformation.
+If what you are trying to combat is a high percentage of fat, you are still in an initial phase of your transformation.